schadenfred/proscrypt-koans/README.md

 > Starting proscryptkoans_database_1 ... done
 > Starting proscryptkoans_web_1      ... done

 Sometimes I like to see the output, sometimes I don't.
 You'll figure out what works best for you.

-Tell our web app to drop any current databases from the previous chapter:
+If you like seeing the output in this terminal, open a new one.

+Remember that stuff earlier about dreams inside dreams and machines inside machines?
+Let's tunnel from a terminal in your machine into a terminal running inside a container inside Docker on your machine:

+`$ docker-compose exec web sh`

+Your dream machine terminal prompt will look like this:

+`/usr/src/app #`

+From now on we will distinguish between terminals.
+If the command looks like this:

+`$ <command>`

+You should run it inside your machine.

+If the command looks like this:

+`# <command>`

+You should run it in the web app container terminal.
+Let's tell our web app to create a new postgres database for us inside our database container:

-`$ docker-compose exec web bin/rails db:drop`
+`# bin/ docker-compose exec web bin/rails db:create`

 Recreate our test and development databases in our database container:

 `$ docker-compose exec web bin/rails db:migrate`

-...and now do you remember that Leonardio DiCaprio-Inception stuff I was writing about earlier?
-With the dreams and the tunneling inside dreams?
-Let's tunnel from your machine into a shell running on a machine inside your machine:

- `$ docker-compose exec web sh`

-...and now your dream machine terminal prompt will look something like:

-`/usr/src/app #`

-Right on.

 Let's leave this machine in a machine terminal shell open for running commands inside our web app container -- otherwise, we'd need to prepend each command with 'docker-compose exec web' -- and open a second terminal in our host OS using Ctrl+N.